BADOU-Conrad/tranxact-pay-dashboard/Tpay-users/documentation/elements/forms/inputs/input-basic-documentation.md

 ### VInput

-Vuero provides elegant form controls with minimum styling.
+Tranxact provides elegant form controls with minimum styling.
 `VInput` accept all attributes that `<input>` accepts.
 Always wrap your inputs inside a `<VField />` and a `<VControl />` to build forms quickly and efficiently.